 Those early Kenny Muney songs struck a chord—especially “YTN Freestyle.”
 Now at nearly 2.5 million views, the song made an impression.
 “People just felt it.
 It was me, for real.
 I was freestyling about the first thing that came to my mind.”
 The Mud Money 2 inclusion was part of the first wave of music that Kenny financed.
 Young Dolph was among those who took notice.
 Years before he and Kenny had any business together, the Soul City star mentored the artist with the tireless grind.
 “Any time I wanted some information, he never hesitated to give it to me.
 That’s real, and people don’t do that these days.”
 Dolph provided tips on getting exposure at radio and online, which happened quickly for Kenny.
 The Fader, Worldstar, and HotNewHipHop are among those who embraced the rapper with the graceful flow and resonant voice.

 Kenny Muney is wasting no time.
-He is planning a 2020 followup to Muney Talk.
+He is planning a 2022 follow-up to Muney Talk.
 At a time when his career is taking flight, he’s also become a leader.
 “I see a lot of people doing the same things that I did to come up—which is good.
 But I feel I am a blueprint to self-made rappers, for sure.”

 Kenny Muney Pulls Up “In A Rush” in New Video